ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### Name

 Some providers use a suffix of `_PROVIDER_NAME-challenge` in the Name field of the TXT record challenge.
 For ACME, the full Host is `_acme-challenge.<YOUR_DOMAIN>`.
-Such patterns are useful for doing targeted domain verification, as discussed in {{targeted-domain-verification}} because if the provider knows what it is looking for (domain in the case of ACME) it can specifically do a DNS query for that TXT record, as opposed to having to do a TXT query for the apex.
+Such patterns are useful for doing targeted domain verification, as discussed in {{targeted-domain-verification}} because if the provider knows what it is looking for (domain in the case of ACME) it can specifically do a DNS query for that TXT record, as opposed to having to do a TXT query for the APEX of the domain.

 ACME does the same name construction for CNAME records.